RavenProject/Ravencoin/whitepaper/README.md

 3rd April 2018
 </p>
 <p align="center"><i>
-In the fictional world of Westeros, ravens are used as messengers who carry statements of truth.
+In the fictional world of Westeros, yottafluxs are used as messengers who carry statements of truth.
 Yottaflux is a use-case focused blockchain designed to carry statements of truth about who owns what assets.
 </i></p>

 Thank you to the Bitcoin founder and developers.
 The Yottaflux project was launched based on the hard work and continuous effort of over 430 Bitcoin developers who made over 14,000 commits by the date of the Yottaflux code fork.
 We are eternally grateful to you for your diligence in making a secure network and for your support of free and open source software development.
 The Yottaflux project is built on the foundation you built.